nathants/py-webengine/readme.md

 ## what

-javascript driven browser automation from python with pyqt5 and qt5-webengine.
+javascript driven browser automation with qt5-webengine.

 ## example